atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 {{site.alert.note}}
   In Dart, the hash value defaults to the instance of an object but you can override it to use a set of properties.
-For more information, check out the [`hashCode`][] property page.
+To learn more, check out the [`hashCode`][] property page.
 {{site.alert.end}}

 [`hashCode`]: {{site.dart-api}}/dart-core/Object/hashCode.html

 The following code snippet shows how to initialize a `Set`:

 {:.include-lang}
 ```dart